-This data was assured by KPMG.
-Please refer to the Assurance Statement on pags 159-162.

-1. Restatement of data reported in CIMB Group Sustainability Report 2019 (page 123-124): The amount of fuel consumption and emissions for Energy Direct (Scope 1) GHG emissions for all countries were revised to improve data accuracy.

-2. Besides the pandemic, which had affected the operations and lowering the consumption in general, there was also a significant decrease observed for Indonesia as they reduced the number of vehicles owned.
+- This data was assured by KPMG.
+Please refer to the Assurance Statement on pags 159-162. - 1.
+Restatement of data reported in CIMB Group Sustainability Report 2019 (page 123-124): The amount of fuel consumption and emissions for Energy Direct (Scope 1) GHG emissions for all countries were revised to improve data accuracy. - 2.
+Besides the pandemic, which had affected the operations and lowering the consumption in general, there was also a significant decrease observed for Indonesia as they reduced the number of vehicles owned. - 3.
+Numbers may not add up due to rounding.